idev4u/headlesscms_walterroehrl/README.md

 Troubleshoot:
 - SOLVED: mixinst don't work in other .pugs: was due to missing reference in the layout.pug
 - SOLVED: quotes won't load (even if the contentful connection is provided): issued by bad .pug design
+- SOLVED: /quotes/:id won't load images: issued by missing a at the start / in layout.pug when the images are linked -> without the / it won't work for sub-pages (image not found)
 - quoteofTheDay.length doesnt work in index.js router somehow -> returns NaN (Not a Number)